BurlingtonCodeAcademy/summit-registry-mongodb/README.md

 ## You will need to run NPM install to have all of the necessary dependencies for this project.

-### Send 'student' branch for students to clone down.

 ### Run-time: ~1 hour

 ### `node server.js` and `npm start` in top level of directory in two separate command lines